caseyjamesdavis/maslow-cnc-improved-z-axis/README.md

 Below are the three main components that need to be 3D printed.

 ### Router Clamp
-Shown in blue, connects the Rigid R2901 router to the carriage of the linear actuator

 ![](maslow_z_axis_router_clamp.png)
+*Connects the Rigid R2901 router to the carriage of the linear actuator*

 ### Motor Mount
-Shown in 'green', connects the existing Z-axis motor to the linear actuator

 ![](maslow_z_axis_motor_mount.png)
+*Connects the existing Z-axis motor to the linear actuator*

 ### Brace
-Shown in teal, helps keep the z-axis perpendicular to the board

 ![](maslow_z_axis_brace.png)
+*Keeps the z-axis perpendicular to the board*

 The CAD data supplied can be opened with [FreeCAD V0.19](https://www.freecadweb.org/) and the fantastic [Assembly 4 Workbench](https://github.com/Zolko-123/FreeCAD_Assembly4).